top of page

 Age

-I don’t have much of a belly; can I still dance?
-I am plus size, can I still dance?
+I don’t have much of a belly or I am plus size, can I still dance?

 What is the approx number of people in the class?